Sina-Rayo/Sunday/README.md

 - Users can teach Sunday custom commands or personalized interactions.
 - Great for tailoring responses—e.g., changing "How’s the weather?" to "Looking outside, it’s a good day to code!"
 - Enables dynamic learning without modifying the core code.
+- There are three check-boxes here that are explained at checkbox part, below

 ### Listen Again